Choosing an electric outboard

 Mercury is currently the only major conventional outboard manufacturer to sell electric outboards under its own brand.
 (Yamaha acquired Torqeedo in 2024.
 We’ll see how that goes.)

-The biggest criticism for this outboard is its weight.
+The biggest criticism for this outboard (with battery) is its weight.
 Curiously, it’s heavier than an equivalent combusting outboard.

 On the plus side, Mercury backs up their Avatar outboards with a 5 year warranty, more than ePropulsion or Torqeedo.